gaearaz/PslAutomationSchedulingChallenge/README.md

 # PslAutomationSchedulingChallenge
-PSL Challenge for an application of medical medical appointments
+PSL Challenge for an application of medical appointments